konflux-ci/build-tasks-dockerfiles/sbom-utility-scripts/scripts/index-image-sbom-script/README.md

  ```

 To generate a different output, create a json document using `buildah manifest inspect <manifest_pullspec>`
-and supply this file as the `-i` argumzent.
+and supply this file as the `-i` argument.